NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 		update all the attribute catalog entries in the attribute catalog corresponding to the relation with relation name oldName to the relation name newName */
+	// NOTE: Reset the Search Index by using RelCacheTable and setting value to {-1, -1}
+    searchIndex = {-1, -1};
+    RelCacheTable::setSearchIndex(ATTRCAT_RELID, &searchIndex);

 	return SUCCESS;
 }